ravimalde/ufc_fight_predictor/README.md

 ## Executive Summary

+As stated at the beginning of this document, the aim of the project was to create a web application where users could choose two fighters and use a machine learning model to predict the outcome of the fight.
+It's purpose is primarly as an entertainment tool that could be placed on a UFC blog/website to increase traffic.
+Despite it being an entertainment tool, accuracy was still regarded as important because it was thought that making correct predictions would increase the likelihood of it being shared amongst social circles.
+It was also designed to be interactive and give the user as uch information as possible about the fighters.

+### Web Scraping

 The UFC maintains a statistics website (www.ufcstats.com) that contains information on every fighter, fight and event that has occured in the organistation's history.
-To obtain the information needed for modelling, two scrapy spiders were made.
-One of these spiders scraped the detailed breakdown of each fight and one scraped the details of each UFC event.
-The website actually has a summary of each fighters career statistics, however this could not be used as it would not be reflective of the fighter's performance at the time of the fight.
+To obtain the information needed for modelling, two scrapy spiders were made:

+- **fighter_spider** : Scraped the detailed breakdown of each fighter's bouts.
+- **fight_spider**: Scraped the details of each ufc event.
+This was necessary because the page that the fighter_spider scrape had no information on the date of the bout, which was necessary to calculate the age of each fighter at the time of the fight.

+### Cleaning Data and Feature Engineering

 To prevent data leakage it was important to only use data of a fighter that was available prior to the fight occuring.
 For example, a fighter's current career statistics should not be used to train the model on the outcome of a fight that occured 5 fights ago, because those statistics would have been different at the time of the fight.
 This was one of the major hurdles of the project and it was why the detailed breakdown of each fight had to be scraped, so that a fighter's statistics at the point of each past fight could be calculated.

+### Modelling

 Once the data had been through a fair amount of work in pandas, I had each fighter's pre-fight statistics for each of their fights and the data was ready for modelling.
 Many models were created and their hyperparameters were tuned, the best performers from each model type are presented below (sorted by performance on the validation dataset):